Reaping A Biotech Blunder;

 they hadn't seen in other brands of Bt corn.
 Starlink's Cry9 protein didn't

 dissolve in stomach acid as quickly as proteins in other Bt varieties.
-Nor

 did it break down as rapidly during cooking or processing.
-This meant that
+This meant

 the Cry9 protein, unlike the others, might stay in the stomach long enough